UPPMAX/programming_formalisms/docs/literature/README.md

 .                     | Continuous improvement
-.                     | Constant quality measurement or concurrent testing DevOps adoption       | Early and continuous feedback .                     | Productivity increasedby 20%
-.                     | Deployment time decreased by 30%
+.                     | Constant quality measurement or concurrent testing DevOps adoption       | Early and continuous feedback .                     | Productivity increased by 20% .                     | Deployment time decreased by 30%
 Faster release cycles | Time to market decreased by 25% .                     | Incident resolution time decreased by 40%